uoracs/talapas2-knowledge-base/docs/partition_list.md

 The computational resources of Talapas are divided into groups of nodes called partitions.
 A partition needs to be specified when submitting a job to tell the workload manager Slurm where to run the job.

 Partitions are separate queues for submitted jobs and each partition has different resources and constraints that the user should be aware of when submitting a job.
+Talapas partitions fall into two categories: open-use shared partitions and "condo" partitions (i.e. research group-owned).
+The open-use shared partitions are freely open to all Talapas users to submit jobs to.
+These partitions are grouped by what types of jobs are most applicable, listed below:
+* `compute`: generic CPU jobs, max time limit of 1day
+* `computelong`: generic CPU jobs, max time limit of 14days
+* `gpu`: jobs that need a GPU, max time limit of 1day
+* `gpulong`: jobs that need a GPU, max time limit of 14days
+* `interactive`: meant for shorter interactive CPU jobs, max time limit of 12 hours
+* `interactivegpu`: meant for shorter interactive GPU jobs, max time limit of 8 hours
+* `memory`: CPU jobs that need LOTS of memory (up to 4tb), max time limit of 1day
+* `memorylong`: CPU jobs that need lots of memory (up to 4tb), max time limit of 14days

-The tables below lists Slurm partitions on Talapas.
-This includes partitions with resources that you may not have access to (you’re not a member of the PIRG) but the resources are available through the `preempt` partition.
+This table lists *ALL* Slurm partitions on Talapas.
+This includes the "condo" partitions (those listed in the table below `memorylong`) that have resources that you may not have access to (you’re not a member of the PIRG).
+These resources are available through the `preempt` partition, but jobs on the `preempt` partition could be canceled if/when the owner of those resources requests them.
+See the [How-To Use the preempt Partition]({% link docs/how-to_articles/how-to_use_the_preempt_parition.md %}) page for more details.

 ```bash
 # sinfo -o "%12P %8D %8c %10m %50f"|grep -v preempt